-The new adult comics revolution
+Guido Crepax and the new adult comics revolution

 In new oversized hardcover editions that feature notes and essays by contemporary comics creators Katie Skelly, Sarah Horrocks, and more, Seattle publisher Fantagraphics Books is publishing all of Crepax’s work in English for the first time.
-Badman’s piece is mostly on the fourth volume in this deluxe series — specifically, he writes about the artist's innovative approach to his pages and argues that the English-speaking world is for the most part only familiar with Crepax’s body of work due to its erotic properties.
+Badman’s piece is mostly on the fourth volume in this deluxe series—specifically, he writes about the artist's innovative approach to his pages and argues that the English-speaking world is for the most part only familiar with Crepax’s body of work due to its erotic properties.

 From Badman at The Comics Journal:

-"The Complete Crepax 4: Private Life offers an excellent entry point to Valentina's extended suite of comics; it includes the character's first appearance, as well as a number of longer, less genre-heavy stories that still feature the mystery, horror, and Surrealism that should make Crepax better known.
-It is also lighter on the sexuality and s&m elements that might turn off some readers.
-Valentina (the main focus of this volume) offers so much more than what is implied by the erotic label Crepax is attached to."
+“The Complete Crepax 4: Private Life offers an excellent entry point to Valentina's extended suite of comics; it includes the character's first appearance, as well as a number of longer, less genre-heavy stories that still feature the mystery, horror, and Surrealism that should make Crepax better known.
+It is also lighter on the sexuality and S&M elements that might turn off some readers.
+Valentina (the main focus of this volume) offers so much more than what is implied by the erotic label Crepax is attached to.”

 I haven’t yet picked up The Complete Crepax 4: Private Life, but I have the first volume.
 Currently out of print, The Complete Crepax: Dracula, Frankenstein, and Other Horror Stories is inclusive of adaptations of canonical horror stories as well as hundreds of pages of comics featuring Valentina.
-I can't say anything that wasn't better argued by Badman in his smart appreciation, but I can say that when I bought the first of the series, I was showing its 400 ten-by-thirteen inch black and white pages off to everyone who would look.
+I can't say anything that wasn't better argued by Badman in his smart appreciation, but I can say that when I bought the first of the series, I was showing off its 400 ten-by-thirteen-inch black and white pages to everyone who would look.

-For the Valentina comics, Crepax also found inspiration in Jean-Claude Forest's Barbarella, a popular and sexually charged new adult science fiction comic in France back then.
+For the Valentina comics, Crepax also found inspiration in Jean-Claude Forest's Barbarella, a popular and sexually charged adult science fiction comic in France back then.
+French readers experienced Valentina stories in Charlie Mensuel, while Barbarella was introduced to Americans in the underground literary magazine Evergreen Review.

-French readers experienced Valentina stories in Charlie Mensuel, while Barbarella was introduced to Americans in underground literary magazine Evergreen Review.
 Like the work of Pratt and Crepax, Barbarella was collected and published in books for a sophisticated audience (Forest's comics were collected for adult customers of bookstores in as early as 1962).
 While the popularity of Barbarella was exploding/had already exploded in France, Castaldi writes that Crepax's strips eventually yielded an "elegant erotic saga with Freudian undertones," and that most readers of Valentina stories were seeing erotica in highbrow strains of the medium for the first time.

-Frequent sexually tinged encounters (as well as BDSM) dot these strips, and lots of svelte nudes are sprawled out across their pages.
-Everything is drawn cleanly here versus the dense illustrative style and crowded panels that would define his Dracula years later, and both the men and women — conventionally gorgeous and given slim, magazine fashion-model physiques — are prominently sexual beings.
-While storylines in comics such as "The Subterraneans" or "Valentina in Sovietland" confound me, they're visually mind-blowing, and teem with loads of finite details.
+The early Crepax comics that star Valentina—mid-1960s-era adventurer/science fiction narratives that meld hazy dream sequences and historical fact—comprise half of The Complete Crepax: Dracula, Frankenstein, and Other Horror Stories.
+Sexually tinged encounters (as well as BDSM) dot these strips, and lots of svelte nudes are sprawled out across their pages.
+Everything is drawn cleanly in the Valentina stories versus the dense illustrative style and crowded panels that would define Crepax’s Dracula years later, and both the men and women—conventionally gorgeous and given slim, magazine fashion-model physiques—are prominently sexual beings.
+While storylines in comics such as "The Subterraneans" or "Valentina in Sovietland" confound me, they're visually mind-blowing and teem with loads of finite details.

-At The Comics Journal, Badman observes that the "seduction" here isn't all about sex — a close look reveals "formal beauty" and a distinctive use of space in a "fragmentation of scenes into many panels."
-Crepax's presentation sees time organized in a manner that is still fresh and forward-thinking; it feels urgent but controlled, and is broken-out in an array of wildly varying perspectives.
+Crepax's presentation sees time organized in a manner that is still fresh and forward-thinking; it feels urgent but controlled and is broken out in an array of wildly varying perspectives.
 This offers us a lot with respect to absorbing how a sequence plays out and is wholly representative of the artist's acute graphic design chops.

 In Drawn & Dangerous, Castaldi also discusses "the fragmentation of the action" that resulted in Crepax's forward-looking, quick film-cut-style challenging of conventions: